The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 The main tank cannot be targeted by an Eruption during primal roulette, so don't be shy about standing where you need to to allow for melee positionals.

 Watch Ultima's HP; regardless of when your final burst is planned, you should use your tincture by the time the boss drops to around 15% HP to benefit from its full duration.

+# The Unending Coil of Bahamut (UCoB)

+## Gearing

+For level 70 ultimates, a full set of synced gear with critical hit + determination and enough pieces with critical hit + skill speed to hit your desired GCD tier is more than sufficient.
+All pieces of item level 418 or higher will max out both substats in UCoB.
+The last- and second-to-last steps of the Bozjan Resistance weapons will provide a significant damage boost, as they allow you to hit the cap on all four substats.
+The maximum sync value for weapons is 280 in each substat.

+Use the most current food available.
+Any grade Tincture of Strength will grant the maximum benefit in UCoB.

+If you wish to minmax further, a non-exhaustive list of best-in-slot configurations will be listed below.
+You can find a complete list in the dedicated best-in-slot guide for DRK.

+## Offensive Cooldown Usage

+Optimizing your damage on Dark Knight revolves heavily around shifting potency into raidbuffs, and ultimates are no different.
+For best results, coordinate with your group to know when burst windows are occurring.
+Generally speaking, you will want to pool resources for the start of each phase, with a second burst window near the middle.
+Note that it is impossible to provide a full map of each burst window because it depends heavily on comp, killtime, and how your party decides to align their cooldowns.
+The following phase optimization sections will provide guidelines for how to approach each one, but practicing and consulting with your group is the only way to know for sure.